-- Vectors: Visual representation of the sequence of a task, diverging arrows indicate tasks that can be completed at the same time.
+- Arrows: Visual representation of the sequence of a task, diverging arrows indicate tasks that can be completed at the same time.
 They can be solid or dotted, depending on the nature of the sequence.

 - PERT Event: The start or end of a task.

 - Slack: The amount of time a task can be delayed without causing an overall delay to the project or other tasks, also known as float.

 - Critical Path: The critical path is the longest task sequence of a project.
 PERT charts are used to determine the critical path of a project to estimate its duration.

 - Critical Path Activity: An activity with no slack.

 - Critical Path Method: The critical path method (CPM) is a project planning and scheduling technique used to visualize task dependencies and estimate the duration of projects.